IanXSmith/joule-code-samples/doorbell-js/README.md

 # Doorbell in javascript*
 ## Introduction

-This smart doorbell application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Joule Expansion Board development platform, cloud platforms, APIs, and other technologies.
+This smart doorbell application is part of a series of how-to Intel® IoT Platform code sample exercises using the Intel® IoT Developer Kit, Intel® Joule™ development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Joule Expansion Board development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Joule™ development board, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Joule Expansion Board platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Joule™ development board platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule Expansion Board or Intel® Galileo board.<br>
+- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule™ development board or Intel® Galileo board.<br>
-- Store the doorbell ring data using Azure Redis Cache\* from Microsoft\* Azure\*, Redis Store\* from IBM\* Bluemix\*, or ElastiCache\* using Redis\* from Amazon Web Services\* (AWS), different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
+- Store the doorbell ring data using Azure Redis Cache\* from Microsoft\* Azure\*, Redis Store\* from IBM Bluemix\*, or ElastiCache\* using Redis\* from Amazon Web Services (AWS)\*, different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
-- Set up a MQTT-based server using IoT Hub from Microsoft\* Azure\*, IoT from IBM\* Bluemix\*, or IoT from Amazon Web Services\* (AWS), different cloud machine to machine messaging services based on the industry standard MQTT protocol.
+- Set up a MQTT-based server using Microsoft Azure\* IoT Hub, IoT from IBM Bluemix\*, or IoT from Amazon Web Services (AWS)\*, different cloud machine to machine messaging services based on the industry standard MQTT protocol.

 ## What it is

-Using an Intel® Joule Expansion Board, this project lets you create a smart doorbell that:
+Using an Intel® Joule™ development board, this project lets you create a smart doorbell that:
 - issues an audible notification whenever the doorbell is rung;
 - issues a visual notification whenever the doorbell is rung;
 - keeps track of visitors using cloud-based data storage.